 Kyphoplasty also restores the height of the bone.
-This can decrease the spinal deformity caused by the fracture.
+This can decrease nerve compression and the spinal deformity caused by the fracture.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Your doctor may feel that the risks of these procedures are too great if you have:

 If you have vertebral fracture due to osteoporosis, vertebroplasty may not be as effective.
 The procedure is not used in young people with an acute fracture and healthy bones.